 Unfortunately, there is only one way to protect against RA caused by a gastrointestinal illness, and that is by avoiding food poisoning in the first place.[16]
 Unfortunately, that is nearly impossible to do for most consumers who must rely on the manufacturers, handlers and those who prepare their food.

 For this reason, people who become sick with food poisoning usually only have remedial action at their disposal.
 They can bring a claim against the companies who produced, handled or served the tainted food to them in order to prevent this from happening again and to seek recovery for the damage caused by the poison food they consumed.
-In fact, it is precisely because consumers have almost no control over the quality of what they eat when purchasing food that most victims do not even have to prove those companies were negligent.

 For more information about legal rights, contact the food borne illness attorneys of Ron Simon & Associates HERE.